 International Research

-Additional review and documentation is required from the international site and the LCU IRB when doing international research.
+Additional review and documentation are required from the international site and the LCU IRB when doing international research.
 It will be necessary for you to start the process early to allow for a complete review of your proposal.
 Application should be submitted 90 days in advance of departure for the international research site.
 It is necessary to provide adequate time for review.
-When determining a time line, take into account time: for development of accurate translations, political and economic instability, communication capabilities, the need to locate translators and advocates, and how frequently regulatory bodies meet.
+When determining a timeline, take into account time: for development of accurate translations, political and economic instability, communication capabilities, the need to locate translators and advocates, and how frequently regulatory bodies meet.

 Regulations